UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ##### On the command line

 ```
-# Log in to Myriad, jumping via Socrates
+# Log in to Myriad, jumping via the Gateway
-ssh -o ProxyJump=socrates.ucl.ac.uk myriad.rc.ucl.ac.uk
+ssh -o ProxyJump=ssh-gateway.ucl.ac.uk myriad.rc.ucl.ac.uk
 ```
 or
 ```
 # Copy 'my_file' from the machine you are logged in to into your Scratch on Grace
-scp -o ProxyJump=socrates.ucl.ac.uk my_file myriad.rc.ucl.ac.uk:~/Scratch/
+scp -o ProxyJump=ssh-gateway.ucl.ac.uk my_file myriad.rc.ucl.ac.uk:~/Scratch/
 ```

-This tunnels through Socrates in order to get you to your destination - you'll be asked for your password twice, once for each machine.
+This tunnels through the Gateway in order to get you to your destination - you'll be asked for your password twice, once for each machine.
 You can use this to log in or to copy files.

 You may also need to do this if you are trying to reach one cluster from another and there is a firewall in the way.